Raise your hand if you just can’t wait until baby cold and flu season?

 Then go back to playing and touching different parts of your baby’s face.

-Continue to sing, laugh, and gently touch her face a few times and then sneak in another quick cleaning until both nostrils are cleared.
+Continue to sing, laugh, and gently touch their face a few times and then sneak in another quick cleaning until both nostrils are cleared.

-Because it is so quick and it’s snuck between play time, I noticed that my baby stopped being upset by it.
-He hardly knew that I was doing it before we were back to singing and playing together.
+Because this approach to blowing your baby's nose is so quick and it’s snuck between play time, I noticed that my baby stopped being upset by it.
+He hardly knew that I was blowing his nose before we were back to singing and playing together.

 Which meant that he finally stopped crying when I cleaned his nose!

-This works with both the bulb style and the suction style.
+This method of blowing your baby’s nose works with both the bulb style and the suction style of nasal aspirators.

 This is the bulb style that I use.
 I think it’s amazing because you can take it apart to clean it out between uses instead of letting germs build up inside.